EnderSky/someday-app/README.md

 Send any message to the bot and it becomes a task in your Someday list.

+Use tags to send tasks directly to a category:
+- `Buy milk !now` → adds to NOW
+- `Call dentist !soon` → adds to SOON

 ### Editing Tasks

 Edit your original message within 48 hours to update the task content.

+### Navigation

+- Tap numbered buttons to view task details
+- Use navigation buttons to switch between NOW, Soon, and Someday
+- Pagination buttons (← Prev / Next →) appear when lists exceed 10 items
+- Access Settings to customize your experience

 ## Documentation